BioDesign-Automation-Consortium/iwbda-website/content/authors/jake-beal-26/_index.md

 # - SynBioHub Plugins Tool
 ---

-Dr. Aaron Adler received his Ph.D. in Computer Science and Electrical Engineering from MIT in 2009.
-He is currently a Senior Scientist at Raytheon BBN Technologies in Columbia, MD and Cambridge, MA.
+Dr. Jacob Beal is a Senior Scientist at Raytheon BBN Technologies, where he leads research on synthetic biology and distributed systems engineering.
+His work in synthetic biology includes development of standards for representation and communication of biological designs and experiments, signature-based detection of controlled pathogens, methods for calibrated flow cytometry, precision analysis and design of genetic regulatory networks, and engineering of biological information processing devices.
+Dr. Beal is also the Community Liaison for the SBOL Industrial Consortium and a member of the SBOL Steering Committee.